Voklaif/TCS3472X-C-Driver/readme.md

 Documentation
 For more detailed information about the API and functionalities, please refer to the code documentation in the include directory.

+## STM32 Example Project
+For users who want to integrate the TCS3472x sensor with an STM32 platform, there is a separate repository containing an example project.
+You can find it here: [TCS3472x STM32 Example](https://github.com/Voklaif/TCS3472x_STM32).

 ## Current Status and Future Plans

 ### Current Status